 Ladysmith Care Home has its own disability friendly mini-bus which our dedicated social therapists use to co-ordinate outings for residents such as to Green Futures, Pennell's and Grimsby Garden Centres.
-Attending a Tea Room in Keelby and the Honest Lawyer Pub every Wednesday morning or just to get out and about in the community.
+Attending a Tea Room in Keelby.
+Every Tuesday afternoon residents are invited to visit our inhouse bar "Ladysmith Arms".
 We also use this amenity to collect new residents directly from their homes, such as those coming for a short term or respite periods, giving you peace of mind that your loved one will be receiving the best possible service from the outset.
 Attention to the outside recreational space has been carefully planned with seating patios and offers residents the option to be involved in planting and growing plants or simply relaxing.

-3. Other Information
+Other Information